NordineHida/Digital-Twin-of-Alphie/README.md

 ## Installation

-To get started, simply install [Webots](https://cyberbotics.com/) and launch the world file located in `Alphie > worlds > flatWorld.wbt`.
-For more detailed instructions, please refer to the user guide located in `Alphie > User Guide`.
+To get started, simply install [Webots](https://cyberbotics.com/) and launch the world file located in `worlds > flatWorld.wbt`.
+For more detailed instructions, please refer to the user guide.
 Happy exploring!

 ---